New Hampshire was one of the first thirteen colonies and the 9th to ratify the U.S. Constitution.

 Zealand, New Hampshire, a logging town, was established in 1880 by James Everell Henry.
 Zealand was located near the famous town of Carroll, honorably named after Charles Carroll, one of the Declaration of Independence signers.

 By 1884, Zealand had a valley railroad that extended 10 miles and would be used to transport lumber from the forest to the town.
 There was also a post office, boarding house, store, a large mill, five charcoal kiln, and other buildings.
-The mill Henry built was a 200 horsepower mill large enough to employ hundreds of men.
-As seasons would change, the mill would employ between 85 and 250 men at one time.
+Henry built a 200-horsepower mill large enough to employ hundreds of men.
+As seasons change, the mill employs between 85 and 250 men at one time.

-In 1753, a group of men purchased 30,000 acres of land and founded New Chester.
+In 1753, a man purchased 30,000 acres of land and founded New Chester.
 Unfortunately, there were several other locations in the area already named Chester.
 The former governor of New Hampshire, Isaac Hill, forced the men to change the town’s name to Hill, New Hampshire.
 Being established next to the Pemigewasset River was the ideal location for multiple mills to begin operating.
-The town’s population continued to grow into the hundreds while businesses, churches, and a schoolhouse were built.
-The downside of being next to the river was later discovered as frequent flooding would occur.
-In 1937, the Army Corps Engineers started constructing a dam.
-By 1941, the entire town of Hill was relocated to higher ground.
-The original town of Hill, now a part of Franklin Falls Reservoir, is said to have old foundations, footpaths, and paved ways that can be explored.